 K-12 Education.
 Adopted the Governor's Proposition 98 funding framework, which includes \$2 billion in expenditures attributable to the maintenance of certain temporary taxes.
-Overall, the Proposition 98 funding level would be \$49.4 billion, which is similar to the 2010-11 level.
-The Prop 98 funding level exceeds the Governor's level by about \$100 million mainly due to certain shifts of existing special fund revenue that bumped up the minimum guarantee.
-The K-12 package includes the following major actions:
+However, these taxes have not been passed by the Legislature so this additional funding would not be realized.
+Overall, the Proposition 98 funding level with the temporary tax extension would be \$49.4 billion, which is similar to the 2010-11 level.
+Without the tax extension, the guarantee would drop to \$47.4 billion.
+The K-12 package currently includes the following major actions; however, at least \$2 billion in additional solutions would have to be adopted if the taxes are not extended:

 - Deferrals: Adopts the governor's proposal to defer \$2.1 billion in K-12 funds from 2011-12 to 2012-13. - Student Mental Health Services: Augmented 2010-11 funding by \$80 million to partially backfill for a funding shortfall created when Governor Schwarzenegger vetoed funding for the AB 3632 mandate. - Mandates: Approved the Governor's proposal to provide \$90 million for mandates. - Emergency Repair Program: Rejected the Governor's proposal to provide \$53 million for the Emergency Repair Program. - Basic Aid Districts: Included a technical adjustment to reflect the 8.9-percent "fair share" reduction to basic aid school districts for 2010-11 and 2011-12.
-This reduction is intended to be ongoing and comparable to the ongoing revenue limit reductions, but was restored in the Governor's budget in error. - Class Size Reduction: Approved a one-year extension of the continuous appropriation for the class size reduction categorical program. - Economic Impact Aid: Restored \$56 million to the Economic Impact Aid (EIA) program.
+This reduction is intended to be ongoing and comparable to the ongoing revenue limit reductions, but was restored in the Governor's budget in error. - Class Size Reduction: Approved a one-year extension of the continuous appropriation for the class size reduction categorical program.

-- Categorical Flexibility: Approved the Governor's proposal to extend various flexibility options to school districts for an additional two years. - Secretary of Education Elimination: Approved the Governor's proposal to eliminate the Office of the Secretary of Education.
+- Economic Impact Aid: Restored \$56 million to the Economic Impact Aid (EIA) program. - Categorical Flexibility: Approved the Governor's proposal to extend various flexibility options to school districts for an additional two years. - Secretary of Education Elimination: Approved the Governor's proposal to eliminate the Office of the Secretary of Education.

 Childcare.
-Rejected the Governor's 35 percent subsidy reduction for providers, but found other solutions to achieve the Governor's savings level of \$716 million.
+Rejected the Governor's 35 percent subsidy reduction for providers, but found other solutions to achieve the Governor's savings level of \$716 million, including \$500 million in ongoing savings.
 The childcare package includes the following major actions.

-- Contract Reduction: Reduced contracts, or slots, including preschool, by 15 percent to achieve savings of \$267 million. - Standard Reimbursement Rate Reduction: Reduced funding for these Title V contracts by 10 percent for savings of \$109 million. - License-Exempt Providers: Reduced licensed-exempt provider rates from 80 percent to 60 percent for savings of \$44 million. - 11 and 12 Year-Olds: Deprioritize services for 11 and 12 year-olds except those with non-traditional hours for savings of \$39 million.
+- Contract Reduction: Reduced contracts, or slots, including preschool, by 15 percent to achieve savings of \$267 million. - Standard Reimbursement Rate Reduction: Reduced funding for these Title V contracts by 10 percent for savings of \$109 million. - License-Exempt Providers: Reduced licensed-exempt provider rates from 80 percent to 60 percent for savings of \$44 million. - 11 and 12-Year Olds: Deprioritize services for 11 and 12-year olds except those with non-traditional hours for savings of \$39 million.